rain-rain-bob-sss/D3bot-fork/README.md

     - Pouncing = Needed: Only classes with the ability to pounce/leap can use this link.
 This parameter will make the bot pounce towards the target node once it reaches the first node.
     - CrabPouncing = Needed: Only (headcrab like) classes with the ability to pounce/leap can use this link.
 This parameter will make the bot pounce towards the target node once it reaches the first node.
     - Jumping = Needed: Only bots that can jump high enough can pass this link.
 The needed jump height is automatically determined from the height difference of the two nodes.
 This parameter will make bots jump just before they reach the perimeter of the target node, but only if the target node is above the first node.
+    - Path = Ladder: Marks this link as part of a ladder.
+The bot will press e (and jump) when he needs to leave a ladder.
+Useful on links for `func_useableladder` brushes.
 - Use `!bot reloadmesh` to discard changes.
 - Use `!bot savemesh` to save the changes to `garrysmod/data/d3bot/navmesh/map/<mapname>.txt`.
 - Use `!bot setmapparam <name> <value>` (example: `!bot setmapparam botmod 5`) to set or unset (by omitting \<value\>) map specific parameters: